LibbyWin/SnowHoliday/README.md

 # Holiday destinations
+Find the perfect snowboarding destination around the work!
+We've picked out the best places in the world suitable for all your snowboarding needs!
+Perfect for kids, couples, travellers and everyone else inbetween!

 ## Project goals
 The goal of this project is to help users find the ideal snowboarding destination based on their needs.
 This project was aimed towards snowboarders who wished to find the best places to board all around the world.

 ## User goals
 * To use a website that helps them find out information about the best snow holiday for them.